wiktoriabluj/swps-developer-tools/lab_05/readme.md

 $ ls | grep -x '[a-z0-9]\+'
 ```

-will only write out lines that consist of at least one lowercase letter (or more).
+will only write out lines that consist of at least one lowercase letter.
 Another example is only lowercase letters and numbers.
 If we use the `-E` option of the `grep` command then we don't need to use the `\` character before `+`:
 ```console
 $ ls | grep -xE '[a-z]+'
 $ ls | grep -xE '[a-z0-9]+'